English

 Field trips

 Students go on field trips to environmentally significant sites or welcome guest speakers from relevant organizations to provide firsthand experiences and insights into sustainability issues.
 Experiential learning opportunities can deepen students’ understanding and engagement with environmental topics.
 Visit Concordia’s Office for Experiential Learning to find deeper resources to help you integrate experiential learning into your courses.
-You may also wish to consult the Office for Decolonizing and Indigenizing Curriculum & Pedagogy for practices on
+You may also wish to consult the Office for Decolonizing and Indigenizing Curriculum & Pedagogy for practices on land-based pedagogy.

 Resources